NixOS/nix/src/libstore/s3-binary-cache-store.md

 ### Anonymous Reads to your S3-compatible binary cache

 > If your binary cache is publicly accessible and does not require authentication,
-> the simplest and easiest way to use Nix with your S3 compatible binary cache is to use the HTTP URL for that cache.
-> In other words, the simplest way to configure Nix to use [HTTP Binary Cache Store] rather than S3 Binary Cache Store;
+> it is simplest to use the [HTTP Binary Cache Store] rather than S3 Binary Cache Store with
 > <https://example-nix-cache.s3.amazonaws.com> instead of <s3://example-nix-cache>.

 Your bucket will need a